aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 ![prey survival](../Figures/FIG_2.png)

 **Figure 2**: Orthogonal comparisons of the effect of predators on prey survival.
 We show the effects of predator presence (a), and then within predator present treatments the effects of predator species number (b).
 Within treatments with one predator species, we show effects of predator identity (c).
-Within treatments with two predator species, we show the effect of increasing phylogenetic diversity (d, arranged in order of increasing phylogenetic distance: Low = _L. andromache_ + _L elongatum_, Medium = _L elongatum_ + tabanid, High = _L elongatum_ + leech).
+Within treatments with two predator species, we show the effect of increasing phylogenetic diversity (d, arranged in order of increasing phylogenetic distance: Low = _L. andromache_ + _L. elongatum_, Medium = _L. elongatum_ + tabanid, High = _L. elongatum_ + leech).
 Shaded dots represent grand means for each group; unshaded dots are either treatment means (2a and 2b, n = 5) or individual bromeliads (2c and 2d).
 Points are jittered horizontally slightly to reveal all datapoints.

 ![non-additive](../Figures/FIG_3.png)

 **Figure 3**: Non-additive effects of predator combinations on prey decrease with increasing phylogenetic distance between predators.
 A difference of 0 indicates that two-predator treatments resulted in no more prey mortality than would be expected from simply averaging single-predator treatments.
+A negative difference indicates that two-predator treatments resulted in less mortality than expected.
 Error bars represent bootstrap 95% confidence intervals.

 **Table 1** Predator diversity effects on community and ecosystem variables.
 We measured five community-level variables: total prey survival (both emerged adults and surviving larvae; see Figure 1), the breakdown of coarse detritus (decomposition), the production of fine particulate organic matter (FPOM), the cycling of nitrogen, and the growth of the bromeliad itself.
 We contrast treatments in our experimental design in four ways: comparing treatments with predators to those without ("
-Predator Presence"), contrasting predator species ("Identity"), comparing predator communities of 1 or 2 species ("Richness"), and considering the effects of phylogenetic distance between predators ("Pairwise PD").  \* = p < 0.05.wic
+Predator Presence"), contrasting predator species ("Identity"), comparing predator communities of 1 or 2 species ("Richness"), and considering the effects of phylogenetic distance between predators ("Pairwise PD").  \* = p < 0.05

 | Response | Predator Presence | Identity | Richness | Pairwise PD |